josephWoodland/Mixed-Origin-MS4/README.md

 ## Testing User Stories Checklists

-### User stories

-The checklist and notes from the user stories are here.

-### Partners stories

-The checklist and notes from the user stories are here.
+The checklist and notes from the user stories are [here](static/assets/readme/user_stories_checklist.pdf)

 ### CRUD Database tests